-We again succeeded in meeting the requirements of our Sustainable Development Charter in 2019, because we are a responsible company that wants to create long-term value for all our stakeholders - employees, suppliers, clients and the communities in which we operate.
+As a responsible company, we succeeded in fulfilling our Charter of Commitments for sustainable development in 2020, to create long-term value for all stakeholders - employees, suppliers, clients and the community in which we operate.
+We are especially proud of our purchase of top UVD disinfection robots, which provided to fight coronavirus in five Slovak hospitals.